gem/oq-engine/README.md

 Library containing common code for OpenQuake applications.

-It depends on hazardlib, risklib and nrmllib; it is used by the desktop tools and will be used by the engine.
+It depends on hazardlib and risklib; it is used by the desktop tools and will be used by the engine.